owrmille/so-long/README.md

 You can create a map by yourself, following these rules:

+- The map should have a `.ber` extension.
 - The map has to be constructed with 3 components: rocks, chicks, and empty space.
 - The map can be composed of only these 5 characters:
   - `0` for an empty space